What do The Crow, Drive, Stranger Things, Gary Numan, Hannibal, Marvel, and Dark Horse have in common? John Bergin.

 A Whole Other Way to Create

 Bergin’s various forays into artistic expression have all come to a head in the past 11 years as art director for Lakeshore Records, a Vehlinggo favorite that has released so many film soundtracks that listing one percent of them would be just too much.
-So, I’ll just tease a sample of the ones you might recognize from the pages of this blog: Drive, Stranger Things, Synchronicity, Nerve, Mr. Robot.
+So, I’ll just tease a sample of the ones you might recognize from the pages of this website: Drive, Stranger Things, Synchronicity, Nerve, and Mr. Robot.
 Bergin had a hand in all of them.

 Before Lakeshore, though, Bergin was involved in album art.
 What I haven’t mentioned much in this feature is that he has found time over the years to design album covers.
 You might have seen his work for Ministry, Einstuerzende Neubauten, My Life With The Thrill Kill Kult, Gravity Kills, and more.
 He started doing this in 1988; his first was Naked Raygun’s Jettison.